batraa11/yolovision-football/README.md

 # Football Analysis System

 A minimal, robust football match video analysis system using YOLOv11l for detection and ByteTrack for tracking.
-It processes match footage to detect and track players, referees, and the ball, and outputs annotated video files.
+It processes match footage to detect and track players, referees, and the ball, and outputs annotated video files. heres a quick Youtube link for the kind of output u can expect https://youtu.be/IQ8Muetic8Q.

 ## Features
 - ⚽ Player, referee, and ball detection via YOLOv11l